-- Solution from FIBA as per Article 59.

-- All gate receipts

-- \National television rights

-- > All marketing rights, except for FIBA Europe sponsors (see above)

-- Subject to negotiations and the directives stipulated by an entity designated by FIBA Europe, part of the merchandising rights.
+- No Contribution from FIBA as per Article 59. - ▲ All gate receipts - National television rights - Marketing rights as agreed with FIBA Europe - Subject to negotiations and the directives stipulated by an entity designated by FIBA Europe, part of the merchandising rights.